nottaro/littleroot/content/11Chemistry/Chromatography.md

 - **Mobile Phase**: This phase moves.
 	- The more soluble compounds in the mixture are carried faster as the mobile phase moves.
 	- Either a liquid or a gas
-- Paper Chromatography
+- Paper chromatography
-- Thin Layer Chromatography
+- Thin Layer chromatography
-- Column Chromatograph
+- Column chromatograph
-- Gas Chromatography
+- Gas chromatography
+- High-performance liquid chromatography

 ## Paper Chromatography
 - Used to separate mixtures, especially dyes or pigments